-On behalf of the Master, Officers, and Members of Plano Lodge #768, Ancient, Free, and Accepted Masons, welcome!
+On behalf of the Master, Officers, and Members of Plano Lodge No. 768, Ancient, Free, and Accepted Masons, welcome!
 Plano Lodge was chartered in 1894 and has met in the current building since 1925, when the Lodge purchased and renovated the old Commercial Hotel property.
 We are located in the original area of downtown Plano, just South of 15th Street and just East of the railroad tracks.
-For driving directions, click here.
-Dress is business casual, and visitors (including non-Masons) are always welcome.
+(For Driving Directions, Click Here) Dress is business casual, and visitors (including non-Masons) are always welcome.

 Meetings and Information

-If you have any questions about Freemasonry or Plano Lodge, or for additional information about becoming a Freemason, please feel free to contact the Master of the Lodge, Brother Kevin Main.
+If you have any questions about Freemasonry or Plano Lodge, or for additional information about becoming a Freemason, please feel free to contact the Master of the Lodge, Brother Shaun Henry.

 What is Freemasonry?